 During the trial, we cross examined the petitioner and presented the evidence, and proved to the judge that the petitioner was not telling the truth.

 The judge denied the request for a permanent restraining order.
-(M.M. v B.O.)
+(In re matter of B.O.)

 17. NEIGHBOR ARGUMENT